Farm Food Safety Plan Review

 Please check out our farm food safety resources, below.

 Have a solid farm food safety plan and want to go to the next level?
-The Land Connection has funds available to offset the costs of implementing your plan or achieving a third party food safety certification, such as GAP.
+The Land Connection has funds available to offset the costs of adding equipment to comply with safety regulations and implementing your plan or achieving a third party food safety certification, such as GAP.

 What do I need to do?

 - Know about farm food safety plans

 - Arrange for your audit / on-farm safety improvement

 - Provide The Land Connection with proof of cost, then we match up to $500!

 - Provide The Land Connection with documentation of your purchase